-Each dot in the chart below was a member of the Senate in 1986.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Eagleton is shown as a purple triangle. (analysis methodology)
+Eagleton is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1986 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Eagleton sponsored bills primarily in these issue areas:

 Government Operations and Politics (24%) Economics and Public Finance (16%) Private Legislation (14%) Public Lands and Natural Resources (14%) Social Welfare (8%) Immigration (8%) Energy (8%) Armed Forces and National Security (8%)

 Some of Eagleton’s most recently sponsored bills include...

 - S. 2606 (99th): A bill for the relief of Francis Aditola.

 - S.J.Res.
 224 (99th): A joint resolution to designate November 30, 1985 as “National Mark Twain ...